Sunday, March 22, 2015

 BCCM KK immediately after the Wedding Blessing Ceremony.

-He was a simple man, a man who spoke only when necessary.
-That was my impression of him.
-I recall writing to him in 1978 for permission to marry his daughter.
-He never replied.
-That did not matter because he did hand his daughter to me for marriage later on.
+He was a simple man - a man who spoke only when necessary.
+That was always my impression of him.
+I still remember writing to him in 1978, asking for permission to marry his daughter.
+He never sent a reply, but that silence never bothered me.
+In the end, he entrusted his daughter to me, and that was all the answer I ever needed.

 A road in Sri Gading named after him is testament of his contribution to this little town.